 The music of December the Twenty-fifth has now dissolved into Happiness, and the dancers waltz gently around the floor to its easy rhythm.
 Isabel is watching the young Ebenezer.
 Scrooge catches his breath.
 He cannot take his eyes from her.
 Isabel walks over to Ebenezer, inviting him to dance.

 Ebenezer's shyness borders on panic, but with a warm and reassuring smile she gently coaxes him on to the floor.
 He is gauche and uncoordinated, but Isabel nods her encouragement

-The other dancers slowly disappear from view, until Isabel and Ebenezer are dancing alone
+The other dancers slowly disappear SL and SR (which are now dark), until young Isabel and young Ebenezer are dancing alone.